 In order to investigate the lack of tech transfer including start-up business formation at emerging research institutions (ERIs) such as Historically Black Colleges and Universities (HBCUs), it is proposed that the social comparison theory be used as the theoretical framework in a novel experimental design.
 This study describes how orthogonal arrays can be used in the creation of a stated-choice survey of ERI administrators to assess the level and extent that these administrators compare their ERI employer to non-ERI majority schools with respect to technology commercialization and academic entrepreneurship.

-Using Ortho Arrays to Design Stated-Choice Surveys in emerging Research Institution’s Technology Commercialization and Academic Entrepreneurship (Summary)In Program and Proceedings of the 26th Annual Conference of the International Association for Applied Management – London, England (Vol. 26, p.
+Additionally, using Ortho Arrays to Design Stated-Choice Surveys in emerging Research Institution’s Technology Commercialization and Academic Entrepreneurship (Summary)In Program and Proceedings of the 26th Annual Conference of the International Association for Applied Management – London, England (Vol. 26, p.
 24).
 Bowling Green, KY: International Association for Applied Management (IAAM), 2019.

 - Black Americans Past and Present Created Frugal Innovations and Embraced Circular Economy Principles: The Marketing Dilemma